-(The following project was created in my own home.)
+(The following project was created for personal development only.)

 03/02/18 – Construction began on what will become Carl’s clubhouse.
 This image shows the framework for the queue area and house interior.